 Use Workplace Healthcare Portals

 Stress is known to cause emotional, physical, and behavioral issues.
 Stress can also work the other way around: if you’re experiencing physical and emotional issues, you’ll become more stressed.
-That’s why taking care of your health — both physical and mental — can aid in positive work-life balance.
+That’s why taking care of your health — both physical and mental — can aid in a positive work-life balance.

 The problem is that many workers focus so much time on their work that, at the end of the day, they don’t have the energy to focus on their personal health.
 Workplace healthcare portals change that.
 These programs can help: